NVIDIA/NVFlare/docs/user_guide/system_architecture.rst

 Storage
 -------
-Storage is used in Study Storage, Job Storage, and Job Execution State Storage.
+Storage is used in Job Storage and Job Execution State Storage.
 See the specific sections for more details.

 :class:`Storage Spec<nvflare.apis.storage.StorageSpec>`